appleboy/docker-backup-database/README.md

     DATABASE_OPTS:
 ```

-The default lifecycle policy is to keep the backup files for 7 days.
+The default lifecycle policy is disabled.
+You can enable it by setting the `STORAGE_DAYS` environment variable.
 You can change the `STORAGE_DAYS` environment variable to keep the backup files for a different number of days.
 You also can change the `STORAGE_PATH` environment variable to save the backup files in a different directory.

 ```yaml
 STORAGE_DAYS: 30